 Malaysia is home to some of the oldest rainforests in the world, and Kuala Lumpur, its capital city of more than 1.6 million people, is a major cultural, financial, economic, and education center for the South East Asia Region.
 The city is a popular destination for major events and international conventions.

 Malaysia is rich in biodiversity.
 The Matang Mangrove Reserve in Malaysia is known as one of the best-managed mangrove ecosystems in the world.
-The Rafflesia, the world's largest flower is found in Malaysia is 85 percent of the world's coral species.
-The Coral Triangle is believed to have the greatest diversity of marine life in the world.
+Supplementary to that, The Coral Triangle, part of which is in Malaysia, is believed to contain the greatest diversity of marine life in the world.